Roo-key/ece4160/docs/lab12.md

         return
 </code></pre>

-For the actual control of the robot, I used a mixed open/closed control loop to drive the robot through the maze.
+<p>For the actual control of the robot, I used a mixed open/closed control loop to drive the robot through the maze.
 I stored the waypoints into an array, and used functions created in lab 10 to output the necessary trajectories required to travel between two waypoints.
-By inputting two waypoints into the <i>compute_control()</i> function, I can find the rotation and translation required to reach point B from point A. I then use these rotation and translation values with the previously described arduino commands to move the robot to point B from point A.
+By inputting two waypoints into the <i>compute_control()</i> function, I can find the rotation and translation required to reach point B from point A. I then use these rotation and translation values with the previously described arduino commands to move the robot to point B from point A. </p>

-<br>After moving, I command the robot to perform the update step of the Bayes' filter to find its current location within the maze.
+<p>After moving, I command the robot to perform the update step of the Bayes' filter to find its current location within the maze.
 The current location is then used as point A as the robot attempts to travel to the next waypoint, or point B. Since my Bayes' filter update step from lab 11 does not accurately record current angle, I chose to record the angle manually after every rotation.
-This hack relies on the assumption that the robot actually rotates the amount I tell it to rotate, but I found this assumption to be fairly accurate.
+This hack relies on the assumption that the robot actually rotates the amount I tell it to rotate, but I found this assumption to be fairly accurate.</p>

 <pre><code>#Function definitions
 def feet_to_mm(feet):